Xunnamius/black-flag/packages/extensions/README.md

-Black Flag Extensions (BFE) is a collection of surprisingly simple set-theoretic APIs that wrap Black Flag commands' exports to provide a bevy of new declarative features, some of which are heavily inspired by [yargs's GitHub Issues reports][1].
-It's like type-fest or jest-extended, but for Black Flag and yargs!
+Black Flag Extensions (BFE) is a collection of surprisingly simple set-theoretic APIs that wrap Black Flag commands' exports to provide a bevy of new declarative features, some of which are heavily inspired by [Yargs's GitHub Issues reports][1].
+It's like type-fest or jest-extended, but for Black Flag and Yargs!

-In exchange for straying a bit from the vanilla yargs API, BFE greatly increases Black Flag's declarative powers.
+In exchange for straying a bit from the vanilla Yargs API, BFE greatly increases Black Flag's declarative powers.

 Note that BFE does not represent a [complete][2] [propositional logic][3] and so cannot describe every possible relation between arguments.
-Nor should it; BFE makes it easy to fall back to using the yargs API imperatively in those rare instances it's necessary.
+Nor should it; BFE makes it easy to fall back to using the Yargs API imperatively in those rare instances it's necessary.

 <!-- symbiote-template-region-start 3 -->